 Spanish employees’ views of ethics at work have improved in some important ways compared to 2021.
-For example, in Spain, employees are more likely than in 2021 to be aware of each of the four building blocks of an ethics programme considered in this survey.
+For example, in Spain, employees are more likely than in 2021 to be aware of each of four building blocks of an ethics programme.
 Employees in Spain were also more likely to report misconduct in 2024 compared to 2021.
-Of the 16 surveyed countries, employees in Spain are amongst the most likely to be satisfied with the outcome after reporting misconduct, and the least likely to experience retaliation after speaking up.
+Of the 16 surveyed countries, employees in Spain are amongst the most likely to be satisfied with the outcome after reporting misconduct and the least likely to experience retaliation after speaking up.

 However, the percentage of employees in Spain who are aware of misconduct and do not raise their concern is still relatively high.
 Respondents are still as likely as in 2021 to say that they have felt pressured to compromise their organisation’s standards of behaviour.
 Awareness of the provision of the formal elements of an ethics programme, despite the improvements in the past three years, is still lower in Spain than in other countries.
 Improving awareness might help to address some of these issues.